 I am a proud 5th principal of an up and coming middle school, a father of a new daughter, a husband to a supportive wife, and an aspiring leadership coach.
 In my hard to find spare time, I like to dabble in hip-hop, stay active, and travel the world.
 I also love to write.

 I want to help you be a radical leader; an engineer for equity.
 I believe that leaders (second only to incredible teachers) are the key factor in changing the outcomes for students.
 I am passionate about leadership and social justice.
 I want to support you to build a bridge between your commitment to equity and your mission of empowering all students.
 I want to connect like-minded individuals to harness our collective strength, learn faster together, and empower our schools.
 This will connect critical pedagogy, change management, and design thinking.
 I hope that leadership can be your tool for transforming schools, for the benefit of our children.

 Detailed Background and Experiences

-I am in my fourth year as Principal of Visitacion Valley Middle School in SFUSD.
-I bring fourteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
+I am in my fifth year as Principal of Visitacion Valley Middle School in SFUSD.
+I bring fifteen years of experience working with public K-12 students, combining teaching, coaching, counseling, curriculum development, and school administration.
 I have extensive experience working in Title 1 schools serving low-income, immigrant, students of color.